1. Why use this guide?

 11. What records can I find in other organisations?

 A copy of the full inspection report should always have been sent to the school (and after 1902 the Local Education Authority).
 If records survive, you should find them at the relevant county record office.
+You can search our catalogue to find out what records are held elsewhere.
+Refine your results using the filters.

 12. Further reading